Updated: 12/27/24

 New York State is renowned for fine dining, contemporary cuisine, seafood shacks, and cozy gastropubs.
 One of the most exciting developments for food enthusiasts is the continued rise of farm-to-table restaurants in New York.
 This is a state with over 30,000 farms, according to the United States Department of Agriculture, and an increasing number of breweries, cideries, restaurants, and other establishments that place farm-fresh ingredients at the top of their dining menu.
 Read on for 11 of the best farm-to-table dining experiences in New York.
-Remember to social distance and wear a mask as required by state guidelines.
-Call ahead and check websites and social media to make sure attractions are open and available.

 Big Slide Brewery & Public House (Adirondacks)